The Lumen building lights up the Newcastle Helix

 Newcastle Helix

 Built to put Newcastle on the map as the home of British science and technology, the Newcastle Helix is a carefully curated collection of new buildings that harness the latest in building and construction innovation.
-The Lumen, within the Newcastle Helix was designed as a 106,000 square feet office building that supported an innovation incubator as well as providing space for established businesses, start-ups and collaboration.
+The Lumen was designed as a 106,000 square feet office building to support an innovation incubator as well as providing space for established businesses, start-ups and collaboration.

 The landmark 24-acre hybrid city quarter in the centre of Newcastle has adopted the highest standards for sustainability, prioritising people over cars and managing heating, energy and water across the whole site.
 The Lumen supports these admirable objectives through clever design.